TurboWarp/extensions/CONTRIBUTING.md

 ### In block text
 Make sure to use `Scratch.translate()` on any user-facing text in your extension, unless there is a good reason not to.

+For more information on how to use `Scratch.translate()`, read the [assorted APIs documentation](https://docs.turbowarp.org/development/extensions/assorted-apis).

 ### In your extension's image
 You should avoid putting any important text in your extension's image, because TurboWarp does not know how to translate it.